endy-imam/pokemon-shiritori/README.md

 ## Background

-**'Shiritori'** - literally "taking the end" - is a game where players are required to say a noun that ends with the final kana (Japanese character) of a previous word.
+**'Shiritori'** _(しりとり)_ - literally "taking the end" - is a game where players are required to say a noun that ends with the final kana (Japanese character) of a previous word.
 If the player said a word that ends with an N-kana (ん/ン), they lose.

 For example: